 - Consider re-installing the app to prompt permission requests anew.

-Before attempting a Wi-Fi Connection with your dash cam, checking and adjusting these app permissions is vital to avoid freezes or dropped connections.
+Before attempting a Wi-Fi Connection with your dash cam, checking and adjusting these app permissions is important to avoid freezes or dropped connections.

 Distance and Signal Strength

-To guarantee a stable connection between your dash cam and phone, maintaining an ideal distance is essential.
-Keeping the distance under 10 meters (about 33 feet) markedly enhances your Wi-Fi signal, reducing interference and connection issues.
-Remember, dash cams typically operate on the 2.4GHz Wi-Fi band, which offers better range through obstacles compared to the 5GHz band.
+For a stable connection between your dash cam and phone, keeping a suitable distance is key.
+Stay within 10 meters (about 33 feet) for a reliable connection — signal weakens gradually with distance and obstacles like car seats or thick materials.
+Dash cams typically operate on the 2.4GHz Wi-Fi band, though newer models also support 5GHz.
 If your phone connects to a stronger Wi-Fi signal, like your home network, it may disconnect from the dash cam.
-To avoid this, forget other networks in your phone’s settings.
-If you encounter connection troubles, try basic troubleshooting like turning on Airplane Mode for 30 seconds to refresh the Wi-Fi signal and reconnect effectively.
+To avoid this, temporarily disconnect from other networks in your phone’s settings.
+If you encounter connection troubles, try basic troubleshooting like turning on Airplane Mode for 30 seconds to refresh the Wi-Fi signal and reconnect.

 How to Troubleshoot Common Connection Problems